Best For

 Response Test

-The response time on the Brentwood Home Oceano is good, but far from great.
+The response time on the Brentwood Home Oceano is very slow.
 In our tests, we measured a mostly recovered response time of 1.0 seconds and a fully recovered response time of 3.0 seconds.

 Mostly Recovered